WAPDA To Divert River Swat At Mohmand Dam Project In April - UrduPoint

 WAPDA To Divert River Swat At Mohmand Dam Project In April

-PESHAWAR, (UrduPoint / Pakistan Point News - 13th Feb, 2024) Water and Power Development Authority (WAPDA) is going to divert River Swat in April this year at the under-construction Mohmand Dam, as diversion system of the project is steadily heading towards completion in accordance with the timelines.
+LAHORE, (UrduPoint / Pakistan Point News - 13th Feb, 2024) Water and Power Development Authority (WAPDA) is poised to divert River Swat in April this year at the under-construction Mohmand Dam, as diversion system of the project is steadily heading towards completion in accordance with the timelines.

-In this connection, Chairman WAPDA, Engr Lt Gen Sajjad Ghani (Retd) visited Mohmand Dam, being constructed across River Swat in Mohmand district of Khyber Pakhtunkhwa province, said a press release issued here on Tuesday.
+Chairman WAPDA Engr Lt Gen (R) Sajjad Ghani visited Mohmand Dam, being constructed across River Swat in Mohmand district of Khyber Pakhtunkhwa province, according to WAPDA spokesman here Tuesday.

 Recent Stories